nsanthosh718/PAMS/MULTI_USER_GUIDE.md

 PAMS is now a **dynamic multi-user system** that supports unlimited families and athletes:

 ### ✅ **Removed:**
-- All hardcoded references to "Aadhi"
+- All hardcoded athlete-specific references
 - Sample/simulation data
 - Single-user limitations